mohitharshan123/multi-agent/README.md

 - **Agent 1:** Issue Detection & Troubleshooting Agent (Image + Text)
 - **Agent 2:** Tenancy FAQ Agent (Text-based)

+## 🚀 Live Deployment

+**Try the application now:** [https://multi-agent-vvuk.onrender.com/](https://multi-agent-vvuk.onrender.com/)

+The Multi-Agent Real Estate Assistant is deployed and ready to use!
+Upload property images or ask tenancy questions to see the intelligent agent routing in action.

 ## Technologies Used

 - **Backend:** FastAPI with LangChain + LangGraph